manucho254/Best-Bergains-Ecommerce/README.md

 ###### Run application:

+    On windows:

     ``` flask -e ".env" --app run_app run --debug  ```
     - The .env should be path to your environment variables

+    On linux:

+    - python3 -m run_app

 ##### Run tests: